dscripka/openWakeWord/README.md

 prediction = model.predict(frame)
 ```

+## Reccomended Settings

+While the default settings for openWakeWord will work well in many cases, there are adjustable parameters that can improve performance in some cases.
+On supported platforms (currently only X86 and Arm64 linux), Speex noise suppression can be enabled by setting the `enable_speex_noise_suppression=True` when instantiating an openWakeWord model.
+This can improve performance when relatively constant background noise is present.
+Second, a voice activity deteciton (VAD) model from [Silero](https://github.com/snakers4/silero-vad) is included with openWakeWord, and can be enabled by setting the `vad_threshold` argument to a value between 0 and 1 when instantiating an openWakeWord model.
+This will only allow a positive prediction from openWakeWord when the VAD model simultaneously has a score above the specified threshold, which can significantly reduce false-positive activations in the present of non-speech noise.
+Finally, all of the included openWakeWord models were trained to work well with a default threshold of `0.5` for a positive prediction, but you are encouraged to determine the best threshold for your environment and use-case through testing.

 # Project Goals

 openWakeWord has four high-level goals, which combine to (hopefully!) produce a framework that is simple to use *and* extend.